llbrt/domoticz-docker-mqtt-zw/README.md

 - `Remote Address`: mosquitto
 - `Port`: 1883

-Once all is tested (Z-Wave, scripts, etc):
+Once all is tested (Z-Wave, Zigbee, scripts, etc):
 - stop the docker composition: in another terminal, go in the folder `_domoticz` and run `docker compose down` (or `docker-compose down`)
 - disable your previous servers so they won't start after a reboot